gamemanual0/gm0/source/docs/appendix/glossary.rst

     Punch Tubing
-        The REV Punch Tube is 15 mm aluminum tubing that allows teams to use the 15 mm REV building system without having the disadvantages of :term:`extrusion`, such as that parts come loose over time.
+        The REV Punch Tube is 15 mm aluminum tubing that allows teams to use the 15 mm REV building system without having the disadvantages of :term:`extrusion <Extrusion>`, such as that parts come loose over time.
         With punch tubing, teams must pre-drill holes and attach, unlike extrusion, where teams can slide and adjust mechanisms.
         Thus, it is recommended that teams use extrusion in